 Once cutting has developed we need to look at fostering the development of the muscles and movement components for handwriting.
 The Fine Motor Fun kit broadly covers the muscles and movement patterns for handwriting and the children just love the activities!
 It targets the forearm position, wrist stability, development of the-three-friends and the development of pencil control for handwriting.
 No guessing, no fuss – everything is there in one easy bundle.

 Choose family games that foster interaction, bonding and fun along with development of fine motor skills.
 The Avalanche Fruit Stand wins this category for me and carefully concentrating on removing a strawberry while preventing the rest of the fruit from tumbling down, children seem to be totally unaware that the small muscles within their hands are working up a storm.
-And if you are looking for some solitary play for those rainy indoor days, the Wikki Stix and Activity Cards are a must.

 We live in the techno age.
 Smartphones and tablets are the order of the day.
 We know it is best for our children to sleep on their sides.
 But we are able to find fun ways to counteract declining fine motor skills and develop them so our children don’t fall behind in early drawing and the development of pre-handwriting and drawing shapes.